loiseupro/php-simple-ftp-upload-download/README.md

-# php-simple-ftp-upload-download
+# Simple example of using FTP connections in PHP.
-Simple example of using FTP connections in PHP.
+Allows you to upload and download files from an FTP server.